Introduction to plant & animal CELL STRUCTURE

 Most animal cells

-have the following five parts - subcellular structures, and, remember,
+have the following five parts in these eukaryotic cells - the so called subcellular structures, and, remember,

 plants cells usually have the same five components too.